-View your address book contacts' locations on a map
+Viewing people's locations on a map

 In this article

-Maps for your Address Book contacts
+Maps for those in the Address Book and Children module

 View all your Address Book contacts on a map

-Using the "Address Book" > "Reports" > "Location" report, you can view all your Address Book contacts on a single map.
-This may be helpful to see your people groups or when making decisions about relocating the church office or Sunday meeting venue.
+Using the Location report in the Address Book module's reports section you can view all your Address Book contacts on a single map.
+This may be helpful to visualise people groupings by location or when making decisions about relocating the church's office or Sunday meeting venue.

-Importantly, the Location report can also be filtered by Tag, perhaps to just display those in a Smart Tag representing your congregation or crowd.
-Using the "Radius" tool you can optionally plot a circle around your church and then visually see those contacts in or beyond a certain distance from your church.
-Click "Generate" when making any changes to your filter parameters to refresh the map.
+The report can be optionally filtered by Tags, perhaps to just display those in a Smart Tag representing your congregation or crowd, or those in your "Members" tag.
+Using the Radius around church tool you can optionally plot a circle around each of your church's sites and then visualise those contacts who live within (or beyond) a certain distance from the church.
+Click Generate when making changes to the report filters to refresh the map.

-View your small group meeting locations on a map
+View your small groups on a map

 The Location report in the Small Groups module reports section works just like the Address Book location report.
 The report plots the location of each small and each of your church's sites.
 Using the Radius tools the report's results can be helpful with planning and making decisions about where new future groups might be needed, perhaps identifying geographic gaps in your area.